-- Will the plastics industry reform itself voluntarily or is global regulation needed? - Even if new flows of plastic are reduced, what can be done about the enormous existing stores of plastic that have collected already in the gyres?
+- Will the plastics industry reform itself?
+Several powerful companies have already tried to reduce the scope of the UN's new plastics agreement. - Even if new flows of plastic and microplastics are reduced, what can be done about the enormous existing stores of plastic that have collected already in the gyres?
 Even if the 'Boomy McBoomface' solution works, what will be done with all of the plastic once it is collected?
 Can all this be done without harming marine wildlife? - Plastic use is projected to quadruple by 2050: will any actions we take be 'too little, too late'?